Editor’s note: This post was originally published on 12/22/17 and has been updated for accuracy and comprehension.

 Chances are, your business has a slow season.
 (So does ours.)

 Having proper sales cadences in place can help you gain momentum in your slow season and mitigate lost revenue.

 Every year, December is a super-slow month for us.
-However, by the 3rd December we were in business, we were prepared.
+However, by the third year we were in business, we were prepared.

 Needless to say, it was an unbelievably profitable December.